fhiso/legacy-format/data-model.md

 :   The number of different families that this person was known to have been a member of as a spouse or parent, regardless of whether the associated families are represented in the dataset.

 Payload
 :   A string.
     It is RECOMMENDED that implementations support payloads of at least 3 characters.

-{.ednote} Although not specified in GEDCOM, this string should represent a base-10 integer.
+    It is RECOMMENDED that this string represent a base-10 integer.

+{.ednote} GEDCOM does not require an integer, but appears to assume one.
+However, it is possible that some GEDCOM file will have some payload like "at least 2", hence the recommended rather than required status.

 Supertype
 :   `[IndividualAttribute]`